ewute/econ-thesis/paper2.md

 ## Appendix

 ### A: Data Collection Procedure
-The data collection combined web scraping, API querying, and database management techniques.
+The data collection combined web scraping, API querying, and database management.
 Weekly manga sales data were gathered via web scraping from MangaCodex.com, an unofficial source for Oricon's manga rankings.
 The scraping employed Python libraries `requests` and `BeautifulSoup` to send HTTP requests, parse HTML, and systematically store extracted data in structured CSV files.
 Afterwards, all CSV files were merged into a single comprehensive dataset, covering weekly manga sales from 2009 to 2023.

 Metadata detailing anime adaptations were acquired using the AniList API.
 Python scripts queried the API for comprehensive anime and manga information, such as adaptation relationships, broadcast formats, genres, and release dates.
 Responses from the AniList API were parsed and structured into CSV files, enabling efficient merging with manga sales data.